acntech/easycontainers/README.md

 ### Docker specifics

 ### Kubernetes specifics
 In the current version, when running outside a k8s cluster, the Kubernetes runtime only supports using the default `kubeconfig` file located in the user's home directory.
 If using the library inside a Kubernetes cluster (i.e. in a pod/container), the Fabric8 default approach is used to authenticate the client, i.e. the mounted service account token at `/var/run/secrets/kubernetes.io/serviceaccount/token`.
+Make sure the service account has the necessary permissions to create and manage resources in the target namespace.

 ## Examples